Open topic with navigation

 As soon as you determine that there are database processes that have no admin process to communicate with you should try to restart the admin process on that host.
 If you can restart the admin process, it automatically starts communicating with the formerly unreachable database processes.
 Invoking

-show domain summary should now show that those processes are running.
+show domain should now show that those processes are running.

 If you cannot restart the admin process, you should not kill the database processes only because the local admin process is down.
 The processes can continue to run and when an admin process becomes available on the host then that admin process will connect with those processes.
-However, if the processes are not running then you do need to remove the unreachable processes from the durable domain configuration.
-You do this by removing their host from the domain.
-See Removing an Unreachable Admin Process Host from the Domain.
+However, if the processes are not running then you do need to remove the servers associated with the unreachable processes from the durable domain configuration.
+You do this by removing their server from the domain.
+See Removing an Unreachable Admin Server from the Durable Domain.